 During this time, patients are likely to need antibiotics and other drugs to treat, or prevent infection.
 Blood or platelet transfusions may also be required to restore normal blood count.
 Once in remission, a maintenance period of treatment is required to ensure minimal risk of relapse.

-new cases of acute myeloid leukaemia are estimated to be diagnosed in Australia in 2018.
+new cases of AML are estimated to be diagnosed in Australia in 2022

-is the estimated five-year survival rate for acute myeloid leukaemia in 2018.
+is the five-year survival rate for AML in 2018

 REFERENCES